silviaespanagil/apples-femhoot-app/README.md

 - Question counter to allow the user to check how many questions are left
 - Customized color palette
 - Dynamic render of buttons to prevent user to skip questions
+- Avoid multiple answers in the same question
+- Change the view when the user finishes the experience

 ## Built with 🔨
 - XCode